djeada/Numerical-Methods/notes/7_ordinary_differential_equations/picards_method.md

 In this example, the successive approximations for the solution of the ODE $y' = x + y$ become $y(x) = 1 + \frac{1}{2}x^2 + x$ and $y(x) = 1 + \frac{1}{6}x^3 + x^2 + x$.

-## Advantages of Using Picard's Method

-- Picard's method is relatively simple to apply and offers a series-based solution to the ODE, which can be beneficial for understanding the structure of the solution.

-## Limitations of Picard's Method
+### Advantages

+- Picard's method provides a **straightforward iterative process** for solving ODEs and is particularly useful in theoretical contexts for proving the existence and uniqueness of solutions.
+- The **series-based solution** derived from Picard's method allows for a clear understanding of the solution's structure and behavior in mathematical terms.
+- It can serve as a foundation for teaching **iterative techniques** and for introducing students to numerical and analytical solution methods.
+- The method is well-suited for equations where both the function \( f(x, y) \) and its **integral** are smooth, ensuring convergence in many standard cases.

+### Limitations

-- Every step in Picard's method involves evaluating an integral, which can be computationally expensive for complex functions or high-precision requirements.
+- Each iteration of **Picard's method** involves evaluating an integral, which becomes computationally demanding for complex or multidimensional functions.
-- The convergence of the solution is not always guaranteed.
-For instance, the method may not work if the function $f(x, y)$ or its integral has certain discontinuities or other problematic features.
-- In certain cases, such as for stiff or highly nonlinear ODEs, Picard's method might converge slowly, which can be a computational disadvantage.
+- **Convergence** is not guaranteed for functions \( f(x, y) \) that are discontinuous, unbounded, or violate Lipschitz conditions in the region of interest.
+- The method tends to converge slowly for **stiff or nonlinear ODEs**, making it less practical for such problems compared to other numerical methods.
+- Applying Picard's method can be impractical for ODEs requiring **high precision**, as the number of iterations to achieve accuracy grows significantly.
+- The approach is not suitable for equations where **numerical solutions** are desired quickly, as alternative methods like Runge-Kutta or finite difference techniques are often more efficient.